International Development Consulting Project Travel Fund

 Before Booking Travel

-Once you have received approval from your advisor and the Tamer Center for Social Enterprise, please be sure to complete the following before booking travel:
+Once you have received approval from your advisor and the Tamer Institute for Social Enterprise and Climate Change, please be sure to complete the following before booking travel:

-- Check the reimbursement grid and contact the Tamer Center if you have questions on the amount reimbursable.
+- Check the reimbursement grid and contact the Tamer Institute if you have questions on the amount reimbursable.

 - All students traveling for Columbia travel are covered under the student health insurance policy.